kcboggs/Code-201-/class-02.md

 It is helpful to think of variables as containers that hold information.
 Their sole purpose is to label and store data in memory.
 This data can then be used throughout your program.*

+var quantity; is how you declare a variable
+quantity = 3; is how you assign a value

+- Data Types